Rate this article 4.91666666666666751 based on 12 reviews

 Our company formation specialists in Hong Kong can tell you more about the accounting requirements for subsidiaries and other types of companies.

 Our agents invite you to watch a short video about Hong Kong subsidiaries:

 · - the incorporation documents for the subsidiary;

 · - The parent company’s Memorandum and Articles of Association and Certificate of Incorporation;

 · - Documents for the appointed company officers: identification documents, proof of residence and a bank letter.

 A registration fee and a capital fee apply.
 The procedure usually lasts between four and seven days.
 After the company is registered, a Certificate of Incorporation will be issued.
 After registration, any company must register at the Inland Revenue Department and obtain a Business Registration Certificate.
-Companies will also need to open a bank account and apply for any necessary business licenses, according to the type of activity they perform.
+Companies will also need to open a bank account in Hong Kong and apply for any necessary business licenses, according to the type of activity they perform.